bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/errors.md

 ## No Inspector Context

-Certain inspectors can only be evaulated by the Endpoint Manager Client and therefore will not work in QNA.
+Certain inspectors can only be evaulated by the BigFix Client and therefore will not work in QNA.
 If you try to evaluate one of these in QNA, you will recieve **No inspector context**.
 A common example is:

 {% qna %}
 Q: pending restart